guikarai/PERA/README.md

   * 100+ pages report

 ## PERDA samples :bar_chart:
-You can find [here](https://github.com/guikarai/PERA/blob/master/pera-samples.md), a set of insights picked-up from a real PERA study.
+You can find [here](https://github.com/guikarai/PERA/blob/master/pera-samples.md), a set of insights picked-up from a real PERDA study.

 ## PERDA delivery time :calendar:
 PERDA starts by contacting the IBM Client Center of Montpelier team.